bakkot/simple-chatgpt-ui/README.md

 ## Setup

 Get an API key from OpenAI and put it in `OPENAI_KEY.txt`.

+Get an API key from Anthropic and put it in `ANTHROPIC_KEY.txt`.

+(If you only have one or the other, that's fine, just don't select the radio buttons to talk to one you don't have.)

 Ensure you have a reasonably recent version of node installed.
 Then